 What are Katherine Stansfield’s occasions?
 Welsh lessons.
 Train journeys (a lot of these—she’s evidently a poet not plagued by travel sickness).
 Rebellions against university bureaucracy.
 Rewatching Grease.
 Gift shop conversations.
 Fear of flying.
 Visiting Tim Peake’s Capsule.
 Being asked to write the dreaded wedding poem.
 Italian lessons.
 A fire at the National Library of Wales.
 Yulia Skripal and the Salisbury poisonings.
 To read her is to be submerged in her experiences, to be offered a portal into someone else’s sensibility.
 But, as with all poetry, there are tricks and traps along the way.

-‘Misdirection’ is a wittily gory poem with a self-aware conceit that writing poetry is a form of self-cannabalism: ‘and when I say feed on myself / I mean this isn’t a metaphor for confessionalism’.
-That’s in itself a misdirection, since there’s little else in the collection to justify this grand guignol description.
+‘Misdirection’ is a wittily gory poem with a self-aware conceit that writing poetry is a form of self-cannibalism: ‘and when I say feed on myself / I mean this isn’t a metaphor for confessionalism’.
+That’s in itself a misdirection since there’s little else in the collection to justify this Grand Guignol description.
 More typical is the celebration of the poet as eavesdropper, listening as two women called Susan prattle on the train:

 they exclaim at the length

 of the tunnel they’re in, wonder,

 we’re going under?